Buttje/ATOLL/README.md

 A: Minimum 8GB RAM, 16GB recommended.
 Requirements scale with model size.

 **Q: Can I use remote Ollama instances?**
 A: Yes!
-Configure the `base_url` and `port` in `.ollamaConfig.json` to point to a remote server.
-You can also use the `SetServer` command at runtime to switch between different Ollama servers without restarting.
+Configure the `base_url` and `port` in `~/.ollama_server/.ollama_config.json` to point to a remote server.
+You can also use the `setserver` command at runtime to switch between different Ollama servers without restarting.
+Changes made via commands are automatically saved.

 **Q: How do I know if my Ollama server is reachable?**
 A: ATOLL automatically checks the server connection on startup and displays a clear status indicator.
 You'll see either "✓ Ollama server is reachable" or "✗ Cannot reach Ollama server" with helpful suggestions.